 In 1962 the Thalidomide Society was formed by parents of children affected by thalidomide, funded by the Lady Hoare Trust.
 The aim was primarily to fight for compensation for children affected by the drug and to help support those children and their families.
 Today the society has just over 150 members and aims to conserve the thalidomide story for future generations as well as offering support and social networks for anyone affected by thalidomide or with similar dysmelic impairments.

-Our latest newsletter is available 2014 Newsletter as well as ones from previous years.
+You can read our 2014 Newsletter as well as ones from previous years.

 Please note that the website is currently going through a long process of renovation and we appreciate your patience whilst we make improvements to the information here.
 Please contact the Secretary of the Thalidomide Society at the email address above should you require any clarification or further information not yet included.
 We are also interested to hear your thoughts and opinions on what you would like to see on the the Society’s website.